francoisllg/events-api/README.md

 ```

 If you want to test the routes with postman, you have to login.
-The users for login are (after the migration and seed of the database)
+The users for login are (after the migration and seed of the database) these ones:

 ```php
 Admin user: